johk06/nvim-cut-out/README.md

 Use the `co` operator (by default) to **c**ut **o**ut text.
 A replacement will be put into the specified register (the unnamed register by default).

+All of the below examples can be tried in this buffer as long as you have the treesitter parsers for those languages installed.

 ### Lua Examples

 #### Factor out a reused expression